How common is aphantasia? Prevalence and research figures

 Reliable figures from current research — from global population to regional data, from the spectrum to genetics.

-For decades, aphantasia was treated as a curious one-off — today we know that 3 to 5 % of people have it.
-Worldwide, that's roughly 240–400 million.
+For decades, aphantasia was treated as a curious one-off — today we know that about 1 % of people have it under a strict definition, up to roughly 4 % under broader definitions.
+Worldwide, that's roughly 80–320 million, depending on definition.
 This page summarizes the reliable figures from current research.

 of world population